Flag of Maine: 2024 redesign and referendum

 In November 2024, the state held a referendum on whether to restore the 1901 flag or keep the current one.
 The referendum had initially been scheduled for 2023, but the Maine Legislature delayed it until 2024.
 The Legislature then attempted a further delay until 2026, which was vetoed by Governor Janet Mills.
 On August 5, 2024, the winner of the flag redesign contest was announced, with honors going to Adam Lemire of Gardiner, Maine.
 His design, chosen out of more than 400 entries, features a pine tree modeled after one he saw in Viles Arboretum in Augusta, Maine.
 It has sixteen branches, one for each of Maine's counties.
 The referendum, held as part of the 2024 United States elections, saw the proposed flag rejected by 55% to 45%.

+Had the referendum passed, the Maine state flag would have been defined as follows:

+"buff, charged with the emblem of the State, a pine tree proper, in the center, and the North Star, a mullet of 5 points, in blue in the upper corner; the star to be equidistant from the hoist and the upper border of the flag, the distance from the two borders to the center of the star being equal to about one-fourth of the hoist, this distance and the size of the star being proportionate to the size of the flag."

 Related flags

-An early flag of the Massachusetts Bay Colony with the St George's cross of England removed.
+An early flag of the Massachusetts Bay Colony with the Saint George's Cross of England removed.
 Maine was a part of the Massachusetts Bay Colony.

-After the union of England and Scotland, some New England ensigns used the British Union Flag rather than the St George's Cross.
+After the union of England and Scotland, some New England ensigns used the British Union Flag rather than the Saint George's Cross.

 The first flag (and ensign) of New England, used by Colonial merchant ships sailing out of New England ports, 1686-c.
 1737.

 The flag of New England during the Revolutionary War.

 Flag flown during the Dominion of New England using the personal standard of Edmund Andros.

-Flag of the short lived Republic of Madawaska which was situated between Canada and the US.
+Flag of the short-lived Republic of Madawaska, which was situated between Canada and the US.

 John C. Frémont campaign flag used in Maine, 1856.